-Next steps In 2023 and particularly going into 2024 we are beginning to see the settling of the worst of the social care crisis.
+In 2023 and particularly going into 2024 we are beginning to see the settling of the worst of the social care crisis.
 We are looking forward to being able to re-focus on some specialist projects and development work.
 Companies are working with the people they support, staff and company members to shape their future strategy.

-Goal Next steps Leaders Show that people with a learning disability can be leaders in society Continue to involve people we support in company activities and planning, including management committees, community and internal projects.
-Develop other opportunities for leadership and engagement within Thera Group Increase connections with other organisations, to: promote the leadership model and talent pool for other organisations supporting the development of opportunities outside of Thera, for Thera's existing leaders with a lived experience of learning disability. wellbeing Increase social and personal wellbeing of people with a learning disability Create further opportunities to develop and share RESTORE2[TM] Mini and STOMP Expand the Thrive project beyond day-time support, to reimagine the support to people to access and be part of their local and other communities.
+Goal Next steps leaders Show that people with a learning disability can be leaders in society Continue to involve people we support in company activities and planning, including management committees, community and internal projects.
+Develop other opportunities for leadership and engagement within Thera Group Increase connections with other organisations, to: promote the leadership model and talent pool for other organisations supporting the development of opportunities outside of Thera, for Thera's existing leaders with a lived experience of learning disability. wellbeing Increase social and personal wellbeing of people with a learning disability Create further opportunities to develop and share RESTORE2TM Mini and STOMP Expand the Thrive project beyond day-time support, to reimagine the support to people to access and be part of their local and other communities.
 Re-develop ways to measure our impact for people with different needs, who are particularly vulnerable to poor support and limited opportunities.

-Goal Next steps housing Improve access to housing for people with a learning disability Create and the involve of a learnin Forward Ho Ensure fina to develop financial Mprove the financial wellbeing of people with a learning disability Support mo Continue e raising.
-Launch a n wellbeing fo Begin deve measures employment employment Improve readiness and access to employment and training and business opportunities for people with a learning disability Continue d and training internships their emplo Continue to opening up in the work community Broaden the community and social networks of people with a learning disability Build people community Increase the projects an Refocus Expression Deliver lease the community nd implement a strategy to increase rement of people with lived experience ing disability in the decisions made by Housing. nancial capital continues to be available p bespoke housing solutions nore people with financial advocacy.
+Goal Next steps housing Improve access to housing for people with a learning disability Create and implement a strategy to increase the involvement of people with lived experience of a learning disability in the decisions made by Forward Housing.
+Ensure financial capital continues to be available to develop bespoke housing solutions financial Improve the financial wellbeing of people with a learning disability Support more people with financial advocacy.
+Continue external advocacy and awareness raising.
+Launch a new research project on financial wellbeing for people with a learning disability.
+Begin developing new personalised impact measures employment Improve readiness and access to employment and training and business opportunities for people with a learning disability Continue delivering supported employment and training programmes as well as supported internships to enable more people to achieve their employment goals.
+Continue to work with employers with the aim of opening up opportunities and increasing diversity in the workplace. community Broaden the community and social networks of people with a learning disability Build people's confidence to go out in the community again post-lockdown.
+Increase the reach of social and community projects and social support.
+Refocus Equal Futures' work on community connections and circles of support.
+Deliver learning disability awareness training to venues as part of Gig Buddies' wider impact on the community.